 Analyzes the social and cultural impact of mass media, including broadcast, print, film, and cyberspace.
+Prerequisite: Placement into WR115 (or higher), or completion of WR090 (or higher) with a grade of C or better; or consent of instructor.
 Offered as needed